JonatanLindh/kandidat/text/rapport/rapport.typ

 However, as development progressed and with greater research into real-time performance, the team improved its understanding of what constitutes a smooth and responsive performance.
 Rather than aiming for a high average FPS, the focus shifted towards consistency in frame times instead, this updated benchmarking methodology is described in @benchmarking-and-performance-ref.

 Regarding the other original metrics:
-- #text(blue)[nytt förslag:

-*Scene generation time:* This refers to how long it takes to initialize and load new scenes and was initially marked as a performance metric.
+- *Scene generation time:* This refers to how long it takes to initialize and load new scenes and was initially marked as a performance metric.
 However, since the majority of elements are streamed at runtime, rather than through traditional loading screens in between, the metric was eventually deemed less critical.
-Even so, it was still utilized as a metric for some operations, such as during planet generation, to compare different implementations and optimizations.]
+Even so, it was still utilized as a metric for some operations, such as during planet generation, to compare different implementations and optimizations.

-- #text(red)[Gammal:

-*Scene generation time:* Was initially marked as a performance metric, aiming to measure how long it takes to initialize and load new scenes.
-However, as development progressed this became less critical since the majority of elements are streamed at runtime, rather than through traditional loading screens in between.
-Content such as stars, systems, and planets are generated dynamically as the player explores.
-As long as the initial startup time remains reasonable, the performance is better reflected in runtime frame time stability, rather than by any isolated loading durations.
-However, some operations were measured in time it takes to complete, to easily compare performance of different implementations and/or optimizations during development.
-E.g. planet generation.]

 - *Memory consumption:* While initially a concern, it proved not to be a limiting factor in practice.
 This is likely due to the content being generated procedurally at runtime, rather than pre-loaded or stored in memory.
 Although it was continiously monitored, no memory-related issues occurred, making it a non-critical performance metric for this project.